-As part of the Early Facilitation Process, information evenings for parents/guardians are presented by Student Services multidisciplinary staff in conjunction with Early Intervention Services of York Region (EISYR) and Kinark to explain the process, address concerns, and answer parent(s)/guardian(s) questions.
+As part of the Early Facilitation Process, information evenings for parent(s)/guardian(s)s are presented by Student Services multidisciplinary staff in conjunction with Early Intervention Services of York Region (EISYR) and Kinark to explain the process, address concerns, and answer parent(s)/guardian(s) questions.

-Parent's/Guardian's Role
+Parent(s)/Guardian(s) Role

-Parents/guardians share information from Community Agencies with the appropriate Board disciplines through Release of Confidential Information form (S7).
-Parents/guardians are an integral part of a collaborative team that supports the transition to school.
+Parent(s)/guardian(s) share information from Community Agencies with the appropriate Board disciplines through Release of Confidential Information form (S7).
+Parent(s)/guardian(s) are an integral part of a collaborative team that supports the transition to school.